Estimating the Impact of Weather on Agriculture: Data

 \subsubsection{Extraction Method}

-The spatial features discussed above are a mix of point and polygon, or area, representations.
+The spatial features discussed above are a mix of point and polygon, or area, representations (see Figure~\ref{fig:features}).
 We evaluate two commonly employed techniques for merging values from raster data to household roster records using these feature types.
 For point features we extract weather time series using both simple and bilinear methods.
 The simple method extracts raster cell values by spatial intersection alone, not accounting for the point location within often arbitrary cell boundaries.
 The bilinear method computes the distance weighted average of values at four nearest cell centers.
-It is important to note that the bilinear method would be preferred for integration of continuous data like precipitation and rainfall.
-However, as we are aiming to assess the added value of the more complex calculation in this context, both are evaluated.
+It is important to note that the bilinear method would be preferred for integration of continuous data like precipitation and temperature.
+However, as we are aiming to assess the added value of the more complex calculations in this context, both are evaluated.
 For polygon features we extract values using a zonal mean, or average of all cells overlapped by the polygon.
-Again, Table~\ref{tab:sourcesetc} presents more details on these.